hackclub/hackclub/workshops/drum_pad/README.md

 }
 ```

-If you run your code, nothing has changed.
+If you run your code, you'll see that nothing has changed.
 That's because we are using classes.
 We will solve this by using the HTML attribute `class=""` to add classes to our `div` tags.

 Let's navigate back to our `index.html`, our parent `<div>` will be given the class name `pad` and our nested `<div>` tags, the class name `box` which will apply the code that we wrote in our CSS file.